International Theatre CompanyTISTS

 Escape Artists is an international collaborative theatre company formed in 2011 by Jane Bergeron and Carrie Ann Quinn.

 Carrie Ann Quinn is a professional actor, director, producer/writer and professor who divides her time between Boston and New York City.
 As a playwright and producer, she has developed numerous plays and scripts based on historical research, with emphasis in feminist history.
 She has received two Healey Grants, a Boston Playwrights’ Blackbox Fellowship, a KoFest Guest Artist Residency and Coyote Arts Festival Residency; A co-founder of the international theatre co, Escape Artists, Quinn co-wrote, dramaturged, devised, and performed in Possessions, a play based on the 17th c Mancini Sisters, which premiered internationally in Sydney, Australia (US premiere at Boston Playwrights’ Theatre) which received rave reviews in the Sydney papers.
 The play is currently being adapted into a pilot and television series.
 Quinn's latest script project, Wild Women, is based on true women from the wild west during the gold rush.
 NYC theatre credits: The Tank; Clurman Theatre; CSV Flamboyan; New Ohio Theatre; Strasberg Theatre.
 Regional: American Repertory Theater; Gloucester Stage; Huntington BU Theatre, Studio 210; Boston Playwrights’ Theatre; Chopin Theatre; Warehouse Theatre; Center Stage SC; Whitmore-Lindley Theatre; Theatre Unlimited; Celebration Theatre.
-TV/Film: Defending Jacob, Chappaquiddick, The Fighter, Company Men, Fame LA, Standing By, and numerous independent films.
-Previously she taught at Clemson University and Boston University.
-As a professor, Quinn presents A Method for a New Millennium Acting Technique throughout the US and internationally in Europe and Australia, most recently at IUGTE in Liebnitz, Austria and University Notre Dame Australia, Sydney.
+TV/Film Actor: Julia (HBO) Defending Jacob, Chappaquiddick, The Fighter, Company Men, Fame LA, Standing By, and numerous independent films.
+Quinn directed the critically acclaimed Sci-fi Short Film, Launch at Paradise, which premiered in 2022 in over a dozen International Film Festivals.
+As a professor, Quinn presents A Method for a New Millennium Acting Technique throughout the US and internationally in Europe and Australia, most recently at IUGTE in Liebnitz, Austria and University Notre Dame Australia, in Sydney.
 In 2019 and 2017 she received the Kennedy Center & National Partners of American Theatre (NAPAT) Classical Acting Mentor Award (Northeast Region) presented at the Kennedy Center American College Theatre Festival.
-Two of her UMB acting students won the National Irene Ryan Acting Scholarship Awards for the Northeast Region two years in a row (2017 & 2018) the highest honor in the student acting awards from the Kennedy Center, and in 2019 and 2017 two other UMB acting students won the Best Classical Acting Scene Award.
+Three of her UMB acting students won the National Irene Ryan Acting Scholarship Awards for the Northeast Region for 2017 and 2018 and 2022, the highest honor in the student acting awards from the Kennedy Center, and in 2017 and 2019 her UMB acting students won the Best Classical Acting Scene Award.
 MFA, Theatre Ed in Acting & Teaching Fellowship, Boston University School of Theatre; BFA, Drama (Honors) – New York University Tisch School of the Arts, Founder's Day Scholar & Paulette Goddard Scholar, double-major Politics and minor, Women's Studies.
 She is a proud member of Actors’ Equity Association (AEA), Screen Actors Guild (SAG-AFTRA) and Associate Member of Stage Directors and Choreographers Society (SDC).
+Website: https://www.carrieannquinn.com

 Carrie Ann Quinn